bigdatagenomics/gnocchi/README.md

 [![Coverage Status](https://coveralls.io/repos/github/bigdatagenomics/gnocchi/badge.svg?branch=master)](https://coveralls.io/github/bigdatagenomics/gnocchi?branch=master)

 Genome-Wide Association Studies using the [ADAM](https://github.com/bigdatagenomics/adam) genomics analysis platform.
 This is work-in-progress.
 Currently, we support Additive Linear and Dominant Linear models (for continuous outcome variables), and Additive Logistic and Dominant Logistic models (for binary [0,1] or [1,2] outcome variables).
-Each can be run with or without inclusion of phenotypic covarieats.
+Each can be run with or without phenotypic covariates.

 # Build